Advanced Vocab Words - Set 8 Flashcards

 31

-# Which vocabulary word means the following? n. acute perception ## Footnote *Hint: starts with "p"*
+# Name the vocab term: n. acute perception ## Footnote *Hint: starts with "p"*

 perspicacity ## Footnote synonyms: insight, astuteness, discernment, perception, sharpness Her _perspicacity_ allowed her to see through the deception.